Skip to content

 oxidative stress and cellular aging

-Consequences on health and aging
+Consequences for health and aging

 Dietary approaches to boost your antioxidant potential

 Regular consumption of leafy green vegetables (spinach, kale) provides not only vitamin C but also carotenoids (lutein, beta-carotene) that interact with lipid membranes to stabilize them.
-Walnuts and chia seeds provide omega-3 fatty acids, precursors of resolvins and protectins, lipids specialized in resolving inflammation.
+Walnuts and chia seeds provide omega-3 fatty acids, precursors of resolvins and protectins, lipids specialized in reducing inflammation.

 Lifestyle and recovery strategies